jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

 Where any person (being a person who would not, apart from this section, be subject to this Act) is for the time being a passenger in any ship, aircraft, or vehicle of the Armed Forces, whether in New Zealand or elsewhere, that person shall be subject to this Act to such extent as may be prescribed; and the provisions of this Act, subject to such exceptions and modifications as may be prescribed, shall apply to him accordingly.

 ### 16 Certain civilians closely associated with Armed Forces subject to this Act
-(1) Subject to subsections (5) to (7), where any New Zealand force is on active service—shall, while so employed or while accompanying the force or part of the force, as the case may be, be subject to this Act in the same manner and to the same extent as if he were a rating, soldier, or airman, unless there is for the time being in force a certificate issued by the officer commanding that part of the force with which he is employed or which he is accompanying stating that he is entitled to be treated as if he were an officer, in which case he shall, so long as the certificate remains in force, be treated as if he were an officer for the purposes of any proceedings against him for an offence against this Act.
+(1) Subject to subsections (5) to (7), where any New Zealand force is on active service—shall, while so employed or while accompanying the force or part of the force, as the case may be, be subject to this Act in the same manner and to the same extent as if he were a rating, soldier, or aviator, unless there is for the time being in force a certificate issued by the officer commanding that part of the force with which he is employed or which he is accompanying stating that he is entitled to be treated as if he were an officer, in which case he shall, so long as the certificate remains in force, be treated as if he were an officer for the purposes of any proceedings against him for an offence against this Act.
   (a) every person employed in the service of that force; and (b) every person employed in the service of a part of that force or any member of the force; and (c) every person who accompanies the force or any part of it— (2) Every person who is subject to this Act by virtue of subsection (1) shall be deemed to be on active service.
-(3) Without limiting the provisions of subsection (1), but subject to subsections (4) to (7), any member of a class of persons specified in Schedule 1 who is for the time being within the limits of the command of any officer commanding any New Zealand force outside New Zealand shall, while within those limits, be subject to this Act in the same manner and to the same extent as if he were a rating, soldier, or airman, unless there is for the time being in force a certificate issued by the officer commanding that part of the force with which he is employed or which he is accompanying stating that he is entitled to be treated as if he were an officer, in which case he shall, so long as the certificate remains in force, be treated as an officer for the purposes of any proceedings against him for an offence against this Act.
+(3) Without limiting the provisions of subsection (1), but subject to subsections (4) to (7), any member of a class of persons specified in Schedule 1 who is for the time being within the limits of the command of any officer commanding any New Zealand force outside New Zealand shall, while within those limits, be subject to this Act in the same manner and to the same extent as if he were a rating, soldier, or aviator, unless there is for the time being in force a certificate issued by the officer commanding that part of the force with which he is employed or which he is accompanying stating that he is entitled to be treated as if he were an officer, in which case he shall, so long as the certificate remains in force, be treated as an officer for the purposes of any proceedings against him for an offence against this Act.
 (4) The provisions of Parts 2 and 3 shall not apply to persons who are subject to this Act by virtue only of subsection (3) except—
   (a) section 37, sections 39 and 40, sections 44 and 45, sections 70, 71, and 74, and subsections (5) and (6) of section 34:
   (b) sections 75 to 77, so far as they relate to offences against those sections specified in paragraph (a) of this subsection: